-- The classroom training may be offered during the day, in the evenings or on the weekends.
+- The classroom training can be offered in-person and online during days, evenings and weekends.

-- In order to obtain certification, students must complete 100 hours of classroom training, 130 hours of clinical/field service work, an online Ohio Board of Nursing application ($35 fee) and successfully pass an Ohio Board of Nursing background check (fee not included).
+- To obtain certification, students must complete 100 hours of classroom training, 130 hours of clinical/field service work, an online Ohio Board of Nursing application ($35 fee not included) and pass an Ohio Board of Nursing background check (fee not included).

 Visit the Corporate College website here for pricing.

 All text materials included.
-Immunizations, background check fee and application fee are not included in program cost.
+Immunizations, Board of Nursing background check fee and application fee are not included in program cost.

 Financial aid eligibility